📚 Regional Mango Names Guide

 The flavor of Senthoora is intensely sweet with distinct floral notes resembling jasmine, balanced by a mild, refreshing tartness.
 Sugar levels measure a solid 17° to 19° Brix.
 Cultivated extensively in the Salem, Dharmapuri, and Krishnagiri districts of Tamil Nadu, Senthoora is a highly prolific regular bearing variety, providing Southern farmers with consistent, early-season income when prices are at their highest.

 The harvesting season for Senthoora begins early in mid-April and extends through late May, with peak sweetness in early May.
 Because it is highly juicy and has a thin skin, it has a moderate post-harvest shelf life of 5 to 7 days and must be transported quickly to local retail centers.
-To discover more unique early-season varieties, explore the Mango Identifier Hub, or view profiles on Alphonso, Badami, and Panchadara Kalasa.
+To discover more unique early-season varieties, explore the Mango Identifier Hub, or view profiles on Alphonso, Badami, and Pairi.

 Honey-sweet with a rich floral bouquet and a refreshing mild tart finish